Bella20004/DiscoDucks/README.md

 ```
 ./hue-attack [global options] [infiltration strategy] [attack strategy]
 ```
-3. for an overview of the options fill in the following command
+3. For an overview of the options fill in the following command

 ```
 ./hue-attack -help